 Step 1: All participants will discontinue their current anti-HIV medications except for “nukes” and start oral CAB.

-Step 2: Participants may receive CAB long-acting drug by injection every 4 weeks, plus VRC01LS infusion by IV every 12 weeks.
+Step 2: Participants may receive CAB long-acting drug by injection every 4 weeks plus VRC07-523LS infusion by IV every 8 weeks for 48 weeks.

 What treatments or drugs are involved with this study?

-The study provides oral and long-acting injectable cabotegravir and VRC01LS infusions.
-Standard-of-care oral medications will be locally sourced.
+The study provides oral and long-acting injectable cabotegravir and VRC07-523LS infusions.
+Standard of care oral medications will need to be locally sourced.